Can Dogs Eat Cherries?

 • Death

-If you suspect your sneaky snacker got into the cherry bowl, contact your vet immediately.
-The vet may want to induce vomiting to prevent cyanide toxicity.
+If your dog got into the cherry bowl and isn’t feeling well, contact your vet immediately.
+In extreme cases, the vet may want to induce vomiting to prevent cyanide toxicity.

 • Vomiting